ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-Note that the rights include a limited set of functional permissions appropriate for the engine (in this case, read a TDO and update its task) _and_
-rights to a specific set of objects:  the job and task object under which the engine was invoked, and the TDO that it will process.

-Certain rights are also derived from the those rights declared in the token.
-For example, an engine can access an asset it just created, as long as it
+Note that the rights included provide a limited set of rights required for the engine and rights to a specific set of objects.
+There are some additional rights that are derived from the rights declared in the token.
+For example, an engine can access an asset it created, as long as it sets source data on that asset with the correct task ID.

-sets source data on that asset with the correct task ID.
-Any attempt using this engine token (whether by the engine at runtime or in manual testing) to perform any other type of operation or access any other data will result in a `not_allowed` error.
-For example, with the above sample token rights, an engine cannot invoke `updateTDO` on _any_ TDO (including its target) or call `updateTask` on any task other than the ID specified in `resources.Task`.
+If you try to use the engine token for any other operation or to access any other data, then it results in a `not_allowed` error.
+For example, in the above sample token rights, the engine cannot invoke `updateTDO` on _any_ TDO (including its target) or call `updateTask` on any task other than the ID specified in `resources.Task`.

-Engine tokens are generated by the platform system components during engine execution and are intended for one-time use for a specific job.
-Thus, they are not suitable for testing engine code during development.
-For that purpose, use an API key as described above.

 ## Troubleshooting Tokens

-The Veritone GraphQL API authorizes access by functional rights at the level of individual fields within the top-level GraphQL query.
+The Veritone GraphQL API authorizes access by functional rights at individual field-level.
+The Veritone API requires authorization to access resources and operations.
+For example, when you create a TDO it is available for other other organizations' users only if you make it public.

-Error responses follow the general pattern described in [Error Codes](/apis/error-codes.md) -- the HTTP request will return
-with HTTP 200, the `errors` section of the payload will be non-empty and contain the message and other information about the error,
-and the affected field in the `data` element will be `null`.
+The error responses follow the general [Error Codes](/apis/error-codes.md) pattern.
+The HTTP request returns 200, the `errors` section of the payload will contain the message and other information about the error, and the affected field in the `data` element will be `null`.
 The error type is listed in the `name` field.
-Most authorization errors surface as `not_allowed`.
-You may occasionally see `not_found`.

-The API enforces authorization on _resources_ as well as operations.
-For example, if you create a temporal data object (TDO) and do not make it
-public, users from other organizations do not have any access to it.
-If you do make the TDO public, then users from other organizations
-can read the TDO and its data, but not modify it in any way.
+The errors caused by tokens mostly have an error type of `not_allowed`, and in some occasions `not_found`.
+A  `not_allowed` error occurs when you try to access a field, query or mutation without authorization.
+A `not_found` error occurs when the entity you  are trying to access does not exist.

-The error messages and payloads that the API returns include as much detail as is possible to share without potentially compromising the confidentiality and integrity of your data.
+The error messages and payloads that the API returns include as much detail as is possible to share without compromising the confidentiality and integrity of your data.

-### "not_allowed" Errors
+### *not_allowed* Errors

-A `not_allowed` error can occur under normal conditions when a client attempts to access some field, query, or mutation that it is not authorized to use.
-It does not indicate an error in the server or API.
+A `not_allowed` error occur when you try to a field, query, or mutation that you do not have authorization to access.
+To access such an entity, you must:

-Resolution steps may include:

-* Switch tokens.
-For example, if you are using a user token to test
-  engine code, switch to an engine token or API token for a more realistic
+* Change tokens.
+For example, if you are using a user token to test engine code, then you must try changing to an engine token.
-  test
 * Remove the affected field, query, or mutation from your request.
-If
-  the field is not strictly necessary for your use case, simply do not use it.
-* Get help from your organization admin to give your user or API token
+You can do this in case the entity is not mandatory to access.
-  additional rights.
-For example, if you are developing an engine, you should
-  probably have the "developer editor" role.
-If you are writing a system
-  integration that creates jobs using an API token, that token may need
-  "full job permission" rights.
+* Contact your organization admin and request for additional rights.
+For example, if you are developing an engine, you should probably have the "developer editor" role.
+If you are writing a system integration that creates jobs using an API token, that token may need "full job permission" rights.

-To handle a `not_allowed` error, first examine the entire response payload
+To handle a `not_allowed` error, you must first examine the entire response payload and then the token.
+Below is a sample `createEngine` attempt:
-and the token itself.

-Here's a sample `createEngine` attempt:

 ```graphql
 mutation {